kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 Once a removed container is terminated, its `ContainerStatus` will be kept in the pod status.
 The Kubelet will preserve removed container statuses in the API when it updates the pod status.
 Garbage collection will be applied to removed container statuses.

-1. Keep up to N (maybe 10) removed container statuses: After more than N removed container statuses have accrued, delete the oldest status.
+1. Keep up to N (for alpha, N=10) removed container statuses: After more than N removed container statuses have accrued, delete the oldest status.
 2. Enhance `containerGC` to clear the container status when the actual container object is garbage collected.

 Logs from removed containers will be managed by the [existing container garbage collection](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/kuberuntime/kuberuntime_gc.go).